-- when fabricating with wet manual tools in the fabrication plant
+- when fabricating with wet manual tools in the fabrication workshop

-- when standing close to locations where RCS is created
+- when standing close to locations where RCS dust is created

 - at the installation site if performing dust-producing modifications

-- only in locations far from where RCS is created (workers and visitors), e.g.:
+- only in locations far from where RCS dust is created (workers and visitors), e.g.: